riceissa/issarice.com/wiki/vim.md

 date: 2016-08-27
 ---

-**Vim** is my text editor of choice.
-I started using it in 2011 (or even before that---I can't quite remember).
-It was the first "serious" text editor I tried to learn, and although I sometimes use and have experimented with others (e.g.
-[Emacs]()), I haven't really felt a desire to switch.
+For most text editing and programming tasks, I use Vim.
+I started using it around 2011 as my first "serious" text editor, and although I sometimes use and have experimented with others (e.g. [Emacs]()), I haven't really felt a desire to switch.

 This page documents some of my musings from using Vim; most of it has probably already been said elsewhere.

-I probably spend too much time configuring Vim---something I've been trying to cut down on.
+I probably spend too much time configuring Vim.
+I am well past the point where configuring and installing new plugins for Vim pays off in terms of increased productivity.
+I've been trying to cut down on configuration, but find myself doing it anyway because I find it relaxing.

-You can see my [current vimrc](https://github.com/riceissa/dotfiles/blob/master/.vimrc) and [Vim directory](https://github.com/riceissa/dotfiles/tree/master/.vim) in my dotfiles repository.
+You can see my [current
+vimrc](https://github.com/riceissa/dotfiles/blob/master/.vimrc) in my dotfiles repository.

 You can also see [my contributions to the Vim Tips Wiki](http://vim.wikia.com/wiki/Special:Contributions/IssaRice?useskin=monobook).